yayeseydi/Linux-Assignment-1/README.md

 Steps to Create a Droplet:

- Click the green create button in the upper right corner of the screen.
-If it’s not visible, navigate to a different section using the left menu, and the button should reappear.
+Click the green Create button at the top of the screen.

+From the dropdown menu, select Droplets.

 Click the green Create button, and a dropdown menu will appear.

-Select Droplets from the dropdown.
+From the dropdown menu, select Droplets.

 <img src = "./assets/create_droplet screenshot.jpg">
 ---

+configure Droplet Settings:

+You’ll be taken to the configuration page where you can set up your new droplet.
+Choose Data Center Region:
+Under Choose a Data Center Region, select San Francisco (SF03) as the location.

+<img src = "./assets/choose_region.jpg">

 This will take you to a screen where you can configure your new droplet.
-Configure Important Settings: You’ll now see various options for your droplet’s configuration.
-Follow these steps to ensure your droplet is properly set up:

-Choose a Data Center Region:

-Set Region to San Francisco (SF03).
+Select a Custom Image:

+Under Choose an Image, go to the Custom Images tab.
+Select your custom Arch Linux image from the list.

+Choose Droplet Size:

+Leave the default Basic Plan selected unless more resources are needed

-<img src = "./assets/choose_region.jpg">
+<img src = "./assets/basic_plan screenshot.jpg">

 ---

-Choose an Image:
+Set Authentication Method:

-Under Choose an Image, select the Custom Images tab.
+Under Choose Authentication, select SSH Key.
-Your custom Arch Linux image should appear here.
-Select it.

-Choose a Size:

-Leave the default Basic plan selected unless you need more resources.
-For CPU options, you can choose the $7 Premium AMD option or the $8 Premium Intel option depending on your needs.

-<img src = "./assets/basic_plan screenshot.jpg">

-Authentication Method:

-Under Choose Authentication, select SSH Key and then choose the SSH key you added to your DigitalOcean account in the previous steps.
+Choose the SSH key you added to your DigitalOcean account in the previous steps.
-Hostname:
+Set a Hostname:

-Create a hostname for your droplet.
-This name will appear in your terminal prompt when you are connected to your server.
+Create a Hostname for your droplet.
+This will appear in your terminal prompt when connected.
-You can leave the remaining settings at their defaults.
+Leave the remaining settings at their defaults.
+Create the Droplet:

-Once all the settings are configured, click Create Droplet at the bottom of the screen.
+After configuring the settings, click the Create Droplet button at the bottom of the page.
-Find Your Droplet's IP Address:
+Find Your Droplet’s IP Address:

-After the droplet has been created, it will appear in your DigitalOcean dashboard.
+Once the droplet is created, it will appear in your DigitalOcean dashboard.
-Copy the IP address of your droplet, as you’ll need it to connect via SSH.
+Copy the IP address of your droplet, which you’ll need for the next step.
 Connecting to Your Droplet via SSH
-To connect to your droplet via SSH, find your Droplet's IP address in the DigitalOcean Control Panel.
+Find your droplet's IP address in the DigitalOcean control panel.

-Open your terminal and connect using the following command: bash
+Open your terminal and connect to your droplet using the following command:

 ```
 ssh -i .ssh/do-key arch@your-droplets-ip-address
 ```
-If your key is correctly configured, you should be logged in without a password.

 ## Automating Setup with cloud-init